langjam/jam0001/guitarvydas/README.md

 Each transpiler is built in 2 parts

 - *grok* (the grammar)
-- *emit* (the code that "does something" with the matches from the *grok* phase) ; the emit code is built using the *glue* tool (Ohm-JS calls this code the *semantics* and expects programmers to write it manually (in JavaScript).
-Instead, I built and use the *glue* tool to create the JavaScript for me.  *Glue* itself is built using Ohm-JS (a grammar and some JS semantics code)).
+- *emit* (the code that "does something" with the matches from the *grok* phase) ; the *emit* code is built using the *glue* tool (Ohm-JS calls this code the *semantics* and expects programmers to write it manually (in JavaScript).
+Instead, I built and use the *glue* tool to create the JavaScript for me.  *Glue* itself is built using Ohm-JS).

-The phases (parts) are:
+The phases (parts) of this project are:

-1. input raw, compressed, .drawio format and uncompress it into human-readable XML (mxGraph)
+1. Input raw, compressed, .drawio format and uncompress it into human-readable XML (mxGraph)
 2. Expand all "style=..." into separate attributes.
 The mxGraph code contains HTML (XML) elements containing *attributes* and *bodies*.
 The syntax of the attributes is inconsistent, some attributes are written explicitly, while others ("style") are lumped together into one string.
 This 2nd phase normalizes all attributes to be explicit.
 3. Attribute Elider.
 Most of the attributes pertain to the graphical editor.
-This phase discards many attributes, leaving only those attributes which are needed by the transpiler inferencer.
+This phase discards many attributes, leaving only those attributes which are needed by the transpiler.
 4. Symbol Table.
 Drawio creates unique names for each element, but, the names are long and not human-readable.
-This phase creates a mapping from Drawio long names to short names, such as "id8".
+This phase creates a mapping from Drawio long names to short names, such as "id8". [_This mapping is not strictly necessary, but is useful in bootstrapping the transpilers._]
 5. Emit.
 This phase is based on the input grammar and produces output, e.g. using JS *template* strings.
 The *emit* phase is slightly different for each of the four transpilers.
 6. Sort.
-Transpilers1 and 2 produce facts[^fact] for a factbase in PROLOG format.
-PROLOG requires that PROLOG rules (and facts) be contiguous in the source code. *Sort* is suffiecient to produce such grouping.
+Transpilers 1 and 2 produce facts[^fact] for a factbase in PROLOG format.
+PROLOG requires that PROLOG rules (and facts) be contiguous in the source code. *Sort* is sufficient to produce such grouping.
 This phase is quite simple - its input consists of triples (one triple per line) and its output consists of the same triples ordered alphabetically.
 7. Gotchas.
 The input source code may contain spaces and characters that are not allowed in JSON code.
 Illegal characters are mapped to legal characters using very simple search-and-replace code.
 8. Gotchas II.
 Transpilers that write transpilers often have problems representing simple string sequences such as newlines.
 Most string escape sequences are good for only one level of transpilation.
 If the transpiler wants to insert escape sequences containing escape sequences, then some kind of mapping needs to be employed.
-In some cases (determined by trial and error) these problems are fixed by search-and-replacing the string sequences by "magic" characters during the phases of the transpiler and then expanded back to their original form for final output.
-In this project, the details transpiler maps newlines to "~~" during processing.
-(Note that the mapping is one-to-many).
+In some cases (determined by trial and error) these problems are fixed by searching-and-replacing the string sequences by "magic" characters during the phases of the transpiler and then expanded back to their original form for final output.
+In this project, the details transpiler maps newlines to "~~" during processing. [_Note that the mapping is one-to-many_].
 Dashes in the input source are mapped to double-underscores.

-[^fact]: A fact is a simple triple: { relation, subject, object }, written in PROLOG as `relation(subject,object)`.
+[^fact]: A fact is a simple triple: { relation, subject, object }, written in PROLOG as `relation(subject,object).`.
 Triples can be easily represent as s-exprs in Lisp and as user-defined data structures in many GPLs.
-Note that interesting data structures can be devolved into triples, where _pointers_ are represented as explicit triples.
+Note that more interesting data structures can be devolved into triples, where _pointers_ are represented as explicit triples.

 ### Transpiler 1 - Sequence Grok